ammar89/Digital-System-Design-with-Verilog-HDL/Week-1/README.md

 ![full adder](/images/full_adder_2.png)

-To describe the internals of the black box we will be using what is called *primitive modules* these primitives are basic logic gates that can be **instantiated** directly into the design, but, what is instantiation you ask?
+To describe the internals of the black box we will be using what is called *primitive gates* these primitives are basic logic gates that can be **instantiated** directly into the design, but, what is instantiation you ask?
 Well... instantiation is similar to the concept of calling a function in a programming language when you instantiate a module inside your design you are copying it into the design, for example, say you would like to instantiate `full_adder` into another module let us say `four_bit_adder` you can do that in this manner:

 ```verilog